-After installing and running GameMaker Studio 2 on your PC you should be able to create and test projects immediately using the "Test" target option.
-However you can specifically target Windows from the IDE using the Platform Target window, located in the top right of the main GameMaker Studio 2 workspace:
+After installing and running GameMaker on a PC you should be able to test projects immediately using the "Windows VM" target using the Targets Manager window, located in the top right of the main GM workspace:

 For the Windows target platform you can see that there are two output options: